MauricioCafiero/CafChemTeach/README.md

 ## Featurize molecules and train a Multilayer perceptron using PyTorch
 - A sample notebook shows how to featurize lists of SMILES strings using RDKit descriptors and how to then fit that data using a neural netowrk in PyTorch

+## Simple chatbot using the OpenAI GPT-OSS-20B open weights model
+- Chat with OpenAI's open model.
+A second version of the notebook includes the reasoning trace in a separate textbox.